|

 to keep it inclined a bit, too.

-been moving refrig's for some 32 years now, and while moving them in an
+I moved refrig's for some 40 years, and while moving them in an

 upright position IS best, sometimes you just can't.
-I work out of a van,
+I worked out of a van,

-and have often laid both refrig's and upright freezers down for
+and have often laid both refrig's and upright freezers down in it for

 transport with no ill effects.